dotnet/AspNetCore.Docs/aspnet/security/authorization/secure-data.rst

 The ``ContactIsOwnerAuthorizationHandler`` returns ``Succeed`` if the user is the contact owner.
 We're not checking the requirement parameter; an owner can perform any requirement on data they own.

-Services using Entity Framework Core must be registred for :ref:`dependency injection <fundamentals-dependency-injection>` using :dn:method:`~Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddScoped`.
+Services using Entity Framework Core must be registered for :ref:`dependency injection <fundamentals-dependency-injection>` using :dn:method:`~Microsoft.Extensions.DependencyInjection.ServiceCollectionServiceExtensions.AddScoped`.
 The ``ContactIsOwnerAuthorizationHandler`` uses ASP.NET Core Identity, which is built on Entity Framework Core.
 Register the ``ContactIsOwner`` handler with the service collection so it will be available to the ``ContactsController`` through :ref:`dependency injection <fundamentals-dependency-injection>`.
-Add the following code to ``ConfigureServices``:
+Add the following code to the end of ``ConfigureServices``:

 .. literalinclude::  secure-data/samples/final/Startup.cs
   :language: c#
-  :start-after: // Authorization handlers.
+  :start-after: #region snippet_AddScoped
-  :end-before: // Add
+  :end-before: #endregion
   :dedent: 12

-Update the ``ContactsController`` constructor to resolve the *ContactIsOwnerAuthorizationHandler* service.
+Update the ``ContactsController`` constructor to resolve the ``IAuthorizationService`` service so we'll have access to our authorization handlers we have registered.
 While we're at it we'll also get the ``Identity`` ``UserManager`` service:

 .. literalinclude:: secure-data/samples/final/Controllers/ContactsController.cs
   :language: c#
-  :start-after: //
+  :start-after: #region snippet_ContactsController
-  :end-before: // GET:
+  :end-before: #endregion
   :dedent: 4
   :emphasize-lines: 4,5,9,10,13,14